skip to Main Content

 Who Should Try Rotating Lessons?

-I’ve found that younger students do well in lessons that have more direct contact time (like Buddy Lessons) and more advanced students benefit from extra one-on-one time (like Lessons and Labs).
+I’ve found that younger students are usually better suited to group or individual lessons with more contact time, and more advanced students benefit from extra one-on-one time (like in the Expansion programme).

 Benefits for Students